 The Role of the Immune System

-In the journey of understanding milk allergies, the immune system is like our guide.
+In the journey of cow’s milk protein intolerance/allergy in human milk-fed infants, the immune system is like our guide.
 It’s what reacts and produces the symptoms we see.
-In the case of milk allergies, the immune system produces little protectors called antibodies, leading to the release of histamines, which cause those allergy symptoms.
+In the case of cow’s milk protein allergy in breastfed infants, the immune system is having an inflammatory reaction that produces the symptoms you see in your child.

-What Are the Symptoms of Milk Allergy in Babies?
+What Are the Symptoms of Cow’s Milk Allergy in Babies?

-Now that we’re on the same page about what cow’s milk allergies and lactose intolerances are, let’s dig a bit deeper and unravel the symptoms of milk allergy.
+Now that we’re on the same page about what cow’s milk allergies are, let’s dig a bit deeper and unravel the symptoms of cow’s milk allergy.
 This is our way of knowing when to give our babies a little extra TLC and when to seek advice from our trusted pediatricians.

-Here are the symptoms of an allergy to cow’s milk protein:
+Here are the symptoms of an allergy to cow’s milk protein in an exclusively breastfed infant:

-- Reflux or vomiting: Frequent spitting up or vomiting can be another sign — it’s like their little bodies are rejecting the milk.
+- Reflux or vomiting: Frequent spitting up or vomiting can be another sign, resulting from irritation from the proteins they’re exposed to.

 - Colic: Persistent crying and discomfort, especially post-feeding, can be a sign.
 It’s heartbreaking to see, but knowing the cause helps in addressing it the right way.